Daini no Sanmi

 Daini no Sanmi (大弐三位) was a Japanese waka poet of the mid-Heian period.

 Biography

 She was the daughter of Murasaki Shikibu and Fujiwara no Nobutaka.
 Her given name was Katako (賢子), although the kanji can also be read as Kenshi.

-In 1017, she joined to the court and served as a lady-in-waiting for Grand Empress Dowager Shoshi, the mother of Emperor Go-Icjijo.

-She was married to Takashina no Nariakira and produced a son in 1038, and she has a daughter with Fujiwara no Kanetaka in 1026.
-She bore him a girl.
+In 1017, she joined to the court and served as a lady-in-waiting for Grand Empress Dowager Shoshi, the mother of Emperor Go-Ichijo.
+She was married to Takashina no Nariakira and produced a son in 1038, and she had a daughter with Fujiwara no Kanetaka in 1026.
 She also served as the nurse of Imperial Princess Teishi and Emperor Go-Reizei.
 When Emperor Go-Reizei ascended the throne, she was promoted.

 Poetry

 Thirty-seven or thirty-eight of her poems were included in imperial anthologies from the Goshūi Wakashū onward.

 One of her poems was included as the fifty-eighth in the Ogura Hyakunin Isshu:

 She also produced a private collection called the Daini no Sanmi-shū (大弐三位集).